 To see a list of plug-ins currently available in XenCenter, and to enable or disable individual plug-ins, on the Tools menu, click Options.
 The Options dialog box will be displayed.
 From the list of options on the left pane, click Plugins.

-To learn how to create plug-ins for XenCenter, see the XenCenter plugins web page.
-You can access this web page any time from XenCenter by clicking XenCenter Plugins online on the Help menu.
+To learn how to create plug-ins for XenCenter, see Extending XenCenter on the Developing for Citrix Hypervisor webpage.
+You can access this webpage anytime from XenCenter by clicking XenCenter Plugins online on the Help menu.